years

 Should it be thought necessary to search for prohibited items such as alcohol, drugs, or weapons, the participant is deemed to have given permission for a leader to search the personal belongings and luggage of the participant.

-If a leader is prevented from so doing, then the JLGB is entitled to interpret such refusal as an indication that such prohibited items may be in the possession of or under the control of such participant, in which case the participant may be excluded from the remainder of the camp or event.
+If a leader is prevented from so doing, then JLGB is entitled to interpret such refusal as an indication that such prohibited items are in the possession of or under the control of such participant.

 Participants will receive two warnings in relation to their behaviour before exclusion, however JLGB reserves the right to exclude a participant immediately, without any warning, in cases where the breach of behaviour is serious enough.